andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 ## Signal : Noise

 Note:
-- Anti-pattern: Test counts, Pass/Fail counts
+Common anti-pattern: Test counts, Pass/Fail counts

-- There is only one relevant measure of health in an STA effort.
+There is only one relevant measure of health in an STA effort.
 Signal:Noise.

-- What % of test results accurately gave the information they intended to
+What % of test results accurately gave the information they intended to

-- Difficult to measure - a manual/qualitative activity
+Difficult to measure - a manual/qualitative activity

-- But worth doing
+But worth doing

-- Goal should be S:N of 99%+
+Goal should be S:N of 99%+

 ---
 ## Workflow